getstencil/GoogleWebFonts-FontFamilyPreviewImages/README.md

 I've decided to leave those files in the repo for posterity's sake: you never know what people will need :)

 ### Sizes
-At the moment, I'm only providing preview images that are exactly `48px` in height.
+At the moment, I'm only providing preview images that have a `font-size` value of `48px`.
 The width respects the native width of the font.
 To ensure a sharp display, I'd suggest you hardcode the preview thumb at a maximum height of `24px`.

 ### Naming convention of files:
 Two examples: `ABeeZee-400.v10.png` and `Cabin-400italic.v10.png`